microsoft/MLOS/documentation/CodingStandard.md

 # MLOS Coding Standards

 MLOS uses and supports multiple languages.
-Here we document the coding styles and standards we attempt to adhere to.
+Here we document the coding styles and standards we attempt to adhere to and the tools we use to achieve that.

 ## C++